Currency conversions and exchange rates

 If the base currency of a market is changed, or if manual conversion rates are switched to automatic, then the manual rate is disabled but not deleted.
 This means that if the original market currency is restored, or if manual conversion rates are turned on again, then the manual conversion rate becomes active again.

 From your Markets page, you can set up manual conversion rates for single-country markets or multi-country markets with local currencies turned off.
 You should create single-country markets for every country or region that you want to use a manual conversion rate for.

 - From your Shopify admin, go to Settings > Markets.

 - In the Other markets section, click Manage next to the market where you want to add a manual exchange rate.

-- In the Currency and pricing section, click Manage.
+- In the Products and pricing section, click Manage.

 - Click Edit exchange rate.